StephanJoubert/home_assistant_solarman/customization.md

 # Customizing

-The hart of this component is the parameter-definition file *parameters.yaml*.
+The hart of this component is the parameter-definition file ex *deye_hybrid.yaml*.
 By changing the file, the behaviour is totally changed.

 NOTE:
-In order to leave your customized file intact during upgrades, copy the most relevan yaml file to a file called "custom_parameters.yaml, and set the "lookup_file" option in configuration.yaml to point to it.
+In order to leave your customized file intact during upgrades, copy the most relevant yaml file to a file called "custom_parameters.yaml, and set the "lookup_file" option in configuration.yaml to point to it.

 ~~~ YAML
 sensor: